-Driving Impact: OMERS' Talent CRM Strategies for Seamless Change Management
+Driving Impact with Talent CRM Strategies for Seamless Change Management

-When Anna Servedio, Director of Talent Acquisition at OMERS, noticed talent acquisition patterns shifting across the financial sector, she recognized that they needed a comprehensive Talent CRM implementation strategy to remain competitive.
+When the Director of Talent Acquisition at a leading financial services company noticed TA patterns shifting across the financial sector, she recognized that they needed a comprehensive Talent CRM implementation strategy to remain competitive.
 Their journey offers a compelling Talent CRM strategy example for organizations facing similar challenges.

-As OMERS is one of Canada's largest pension plans, Servedio confronted recruitment challenges requiring more than small improvements.
-Their team of 20 talent professionals supported a global workforce of 3,000 employees throughout Canada, the US, Europe, and Asia Pacific.
-This organizational reach — touching one in every 11 Ontario households — called for a Talent CRM strategy framework as sophisticated as their investment strategies.
+As one of the largest pension plan providers, the recruitment team confronted challenges requiring more than small improvements.
+Their compact team of 20 talent professionals supports a global workforce of 3,000 employees throughout Canada, the US, Europe, and Asia Pacific.
+Its vast organizational reach called for a Talent CRM strategy framework as sophisticated as their investment strategies.

 In this Article: